caiosba/hangout-timer/README.md

 Hangout Timer
 =============

-A timer extension for Google Hangout.
+A timer extension for Google Hangouts.

 ### About